"We've Sold Our Soul to Devil” II: Drugs, Depiction of Teen Sexuality..Nigeria’s Dark Adult Industry

 Source: UGC

-In 2023, tapes appeared on XVideos showing Wild Lagos Productions’ actors having sexual intercourse at the Nigerian Conservation Foundation (NCF-owned) Lekki Conservation Centre (LCC).
+In 2023, tapes appeared on XVideos showing Wild Lagos Productions’ actors having sexual intercourse at the famous 401-metre-long canopy walkway of the Lekki Conservation Centre (LCC).
+The walkway, operated by the Nigerian Conservation Foundation (NCF), is widely recognised as the longest in Africa.

 When I reached out to the management of the LCC to ask if the iconic conservation centre has now endorsed Lagosians shooting porn on its site, it denied permitting ‘any indecent or obscene activity within its premises.’